-When asked to rate how well they remembered the training on a 1-5 scale (5 being the highest grade), 79% respondents picked one of the two highest values, with 63% respondents opting for the top grade.
+When asked to rate how well they remembered the training on a 1-5 scale, 5 being the highest grade and 1 the lowest, 79% respondents picked one of the two highest values, with 63% respondents opting for the top grade.
 The remaining 21% chose the middle of the scale.